jgukelberger/fdint/README.rst

 ============

 In order to use FDINT, you must have a working `Python`_ distribution installed.
-Python 3 support has not yet been tested, so Python 2.7 is suggested.
 You will also need to install `Numpy`_ before proceeding.
 If you're not familiar with Python, you might consider installing a `Python distribution`_ that comes prepackaged with Numpy.